vtov-kr/saml2aws/README.md

         --mfa-ip-address=MFA-IP-ADDRESS
                                  IP address whitelisting defined in OneLogin MFA policies. (env: ONELOGIN_MFA_IP_ADDRESS) --force                  Refresh credentials even if not expired.
+        --google-challenges=GOOGLE-CHALLENGES ...
+                                 Specific to GoogleApps, a prioritized comma-separated list of challenge types used during login, attempted in the listed order.
         --credential-process     Enables AWS Credential Process support by outputting credentials to STDOUT in a JSON message.
         --credentials-file=CREDENTIALS-FILE
                                  The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)